fghjorth/vkme17/README.md

 - Lundborg, P., Plug, E., & Rasmussen, A. W. (2017).
 Can Women Have Children and a Career?
 IV Evidence from IVF Treatments. *The American Economic Review*.

+- Larsen, M. V., Hjorth, F., Dinesen, P. & Sønderskov, K. M. (2017).
+When Do Citizens Respond Politically to the Local Economy?
+Evidence from Registry Data on Local Housing Markets.
+Working paper.

 - Nall, C. (2015).
 The political consequences of spatial policies: How interstate highways facilitated geographic polarization. *The Journal of Politics*, 77(2), 394-406.

 - Newman, B. J., Johnston, C. D., & Lown, P. L. (2015).
 False consciousness or class awareness?
 Local income inequality, personal economic position, and belief in American meritocracy. *American Journal of Political Science*, 59(2), 326-340.

-- Larsen, M. V., Hjorth, F., Dinesen, P. & Sønderskov, K. M. (2016).
-Housing Bubbles and Support for Incumbents. *Annual Meeting of the American Political Science Association*.

 - Solt, F., Hu, Y., Hudson, K., Song, J., & Yu, D. E. (2017).
 Economic inequality and class consciousness. *The Journal of Politics*, 79(3).